iampradip/my-mvc-impl/README.md

 4. Library class must inherit "app_library" class.
 5. Library object can be accessed from controller or model by $this->library($library_name); , $library_name is string and without "_library" suffix.
 6. Library object is initialized only once and same object is returned when $this->library($library_name) is used several times in controller or model.
 7. Library classes should not use controller or model classes.
 It should not access any view either.
-But they can be done anyway.
+But it's still possible to access them.

 Views